eric-wilson/iron-pdf-with-docker/readme.md

 A sample console application that runs as soon as it's container starts.
 The client uses the IronPdfDockerLib to create a simple html string attempts to generate a Pdf.

+When the container starts it will attempt to create a pdf via a call to the IronPdfDockerLib

 ## IronPdfDockerLib